- Record Groups

 Hallingdal is a rugged mountain valley in Norway, between Oslo and Bergen.
-Many people migrated from this valley to the United States and Canada, especially during the 1800's.
+Many people emigrated from this valley to the United States and Canada, especially during the 1800s.

-The Hallinglag is an organization formed in 1907, by these immigrants and their descendants.
-In 1910, the Hallinglag began collecting money for their contribution towards the celebration of Norway's Constitutional Centennial in 1914.
-The funds were collected for the purpose of erecting and engraving monuments to the veterans of the independence struggle.
-A monument was placed in each community in Hallingdal to remember those involved in the struggle for independence.
+The Hallinglag is an organization formed in 1907 by immigrants and their descendants.
+In 1910, the Hallinglag began collecting donations for the celebration of Norway's Constitutional Centennial in 1914.
+The funds were collected for the purpose of erecting monuments in each community in Hallingdal to remember those involved in the struggle for independence.

 Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.